Modern paganism in the UK: cycles and seasons

 Walking the path with awareness

-So, if you’re drawn to earth-based spirituality or the rhythm of the seasons, I invite you to explore both sides of the journey:
+If you’re drawn to earth-based spirituality or the rhythm of the seasons, I invite you to explore both sides of the journey.

 Both matter and both deepen our relationship with the sacred.